Fade (Yo La Tengo album)

-Fade is the thirteenth full-length album by American indie rock band Yo La Tengo.
+Fade is the thirteenth studio album by American indie rock band Yo La Tengo.
 It was produced by John McEntire, instead of Roger Moutenot, who had produced all their albums since 1993's Painful.
 It was recorded at Soma in Chicago, in the summer of 2012.
 It was released on January 15, 2013.

 Release

 The "Stupid Things" EP was released on 12" and CD on September 25, 2012, prior to the album release.
 It contains a different version of the title song.
-"Ohm" was released as a limited edition triple 12" in "a printed flat in a 4-box poly shower curtain display case" in July 2013 On November 5th the 12" of "Super Kiwi" was released.
+"Ohm" was released as a limited edition triple 12" in "a printed flat in a 4-box poly shower curtain display case" in July 2013 On November 5 the 12" of "Super Kiwi" was released.
 The title song was recorded during the Fade sessions with John McEntire.
 On the B-side there is a cover of the Beach Boys' "A Day in the Life of a Tree".

 Fade debuted at number 26 on the Billboard 200 chart upon its release in January 2013, with sales of 14,000 copies.
 It marked the band's all-time chart peak as well as the first time a Yo La Tengo record has entered the top 40.

 There are three different editions of the vinyl LP available: the Standard Edition, another which comes with the Fade CD included, and a "Deluxe Limited Edition" that contains a bonus 7" with two extra songs and an exclusive download track.
 The "Deluxe Limited Edition" 2-CD set contains a special CD called Fade Out with 14 bonus tracks and four additional downloads (the 12" version of "Stupid Things" and three mixes from "Oriole" from the "Ohm" triple 12" edition).

 A DVD called Tree, animated by Jim Woodring, was released on January 14, 2014.
 It contains an animated short of 5:20 minutes, based on artwork from Fade.
 The song "Super Kiwi" is featured.
 The packaging comes with three soft vinyl figurines, sculpted by Tomohiro Yasui, representing the band members, and a bonus comic on the back.